Module Development

 • Can you locate the type, widget and formatter plugins for the Email field?

-• Based on what you already know about annotations, can you write a type, widget or formatter annotation from scratch?
+• Based on what you already know about attributes, can you write a type, widget or formatter attribute from scratch?

 • From what you know after reading the Discover Existing Plugin Types tutorial can you find a list of the type, widget and formatter plugins provided by Drupal core?